lucky-wolf/DW2-XL/README.md

   - They'll drop waves of invaders more frequently as you tech-up
 - Inspired by Baronfuming's design names mod, added 100+ design names per race
 - Rebalanced Hyperdrives
-  - Reintroduced Gerax Drive as a long range but otherwise avg option
+  - Reintroduced Sojourn Drive as a long range but otherwise avg option
   - Reintroduced Torrent Drive as an endgame unifying hyperdrive available to all races (T10)
   - Moved the hyperdrive specialization decision up to T2 (was T3)
   - Inspired by SharkMolester's HyperDrive Fix, gave races more diversity in preferred hyperdrives:
+    - Sojourn (Long Range)
+      - Ackdarian
-    - Ackdarian, Humans   = Gerax       = Long Range
+      - Humans
+    - Hyperstream (High Speed)
+      - Boskarans
-    - Boskarans, Mortalen = Equinox     = High Speed
+      - Mortalen
+      - Quameno
+    - Snap (Quick Jump)
+      - Haakonish
-    - Haakonish, Zenox    = Kaldos      = Quick Jump
+      - Zenox
+      - Gizurean
+    - Austere (High Efficiency + Long Range)
+      - Teekans
-    - Teekans,   Ikkuro   = Calista-Dal = Efficiency
+      - Ikkuro
+    - Velocity (Racial Tech)
-    - Dayhut              = Velocity    = High Performance
+      - Dayhut
 - Rebalanced some of the Planetary Defense facilities
   - Missile Batteries have fewer missiles per volley, but they're much more damaging per missile
   - Mellowed Diplomatic and Espionage related planetary facilities